Travel and News

 For more information check out my CV.

-- Tal August and Katharina Reinecke, “Pay Attention, Please: Formal Language Improves Attention in Volunteer and Paid Online Experiments.”, Human Factors in Computing Systems (CHI), 2019.
-(To appear) Preprint PDF
+- Tal August and Katharina Reinecke, ''Pay Attention, Please: Formal Language Improves Attention in Volunteer and Paid Online Experiments.”, Human Factors in Computing Systems (CHI), 2019.
+PDF

-- Tal August, Nigini Oliveira, Chenhao Tan, Noah Smith, and Katharina Reinecke, “Slogan Preferences and Sample Bias in Volunteer-Based Online Studies”, Proceedings of ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW), 2018.
+- Tal August, Nigini Oliveira, Chenhao Tan, Noah Smith, and Katharina Reinecke, “Framing Effects: Choice of Slogans Used to Advertise Online Experiments Can Boost Recruitment and Lead to Sample Biases”, Proceedings of ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW), 2018.
 PDF

 - Manuel Nordhoff, Tal August, Nigini Oliveira and Katharina Reinecke, “A Case for Design Localization: Diversity of Website Aesthetics in 44 Countries”, Human Factors in Computing Systems (CHI), 2018.
 PDF